 Take care to not over-grease the water swivel because it might prematurely wear its swivel shaft.
 To avoid this, only pump grease into the water swivel until it resists additional grease.
 If the water swivel seizes while lubricating, use a sharp object, such as a flat screwdriver head, to depress the ball check in the grease fittings and release extra pressure.

 Routine greasing is a surefire way to keep things in top condition, but working with a reliable manufacturer is the best way to minimize downtime if a serious operating issue occurs.
-If there’s no solution in the operators’ manual, having someone you can contact, day or night, ensures that a solution is on its way — be it a spare part or a product engineer.
+If there’s no solution in the operators’ manual, having someone you can contact ensures that a solution is on its way — be it a spare part or from a product engineer.

-For more maintenance information and tips, check out our YouTube channel.
+For more maintenance information and tips, check out our entire maintenance series on our YouTube channel for in-depth guides to keep your drilling equipment in tiptop shape.